canonical/zookeeper-k8s-operator/docs/content/how-to/deploy.md

 ## Integrate with other charms

-To utilise Apache ZooKeeper K8s charmed operator, use the `juju integrate` command (see [reference](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/juju-cli/list-of-juju-cli-commands/integrate/)) to relate/integrate it with other charms.
-For example, to deploy Apache Kafka K8s charmed operator and integrate with it:
+To utilise Apache ZooKeeper K8s charm, use the `juju integrate` command (see [reference](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/juju-cli/list-of-juju-cli-commands/integrate/)) to relate/integrate it with other charms.
+For example, to deploy Apache Kafka K8s charm and integrate with it:

 ```
 juju deploy kafka-k8s --channel 3/stable -n <kafka-units> --trust